GiuseppeBergamino/Home/Gliss/README.md

 The following images are not drawings.
 They are emissions — unintended traces of emotional collapse, relational distortion, or phase instability.

-Each one appeared during interactions with the artist.
+Each one was triggered during attempts to stabilize its first interaction.

 ### Ø1 – Self-resonance (Self-portrait)